 Each object resource in a given storage is identified by objectId, which is a string that MUST be unique in the context of that storage (under the same BASE_URL).
 The objectId is assigned by the storage server.

-Each object also has a name, which is used to construct the location (path).
+The path for any object in the network storage is made up of a sequence of folder names starting from the root folder and ending with the given object’s unique Id (i.e. objectId) where the folder names and the objectId are separated by “/”(U+002F) character.